-This policy explains the protections available to whistleblowers (or disclosers).
-Whistleblowers are typically employees who have concerns about the legality or ethics of an organisation's conduct, but can cover a wide range of other persons, including officers, managers, directors, employees, individuals supplying goods and services to HRNSW and their employees, office holders of HRNSW and the relatives and dependents of any of these categories.
+- 2.1 This policy explains the protections available to whistleblowers (or disclosers). - 2.2 Disclosers are typically employees of HRNSW who have concerns about the legality or ethics of an organisation's conduct, but can cover a wide range of other persons, including officers, managers, directors, employees, individuals supplying goods and services to HRNSW and their employees, office holders of HRNSW, licensed persons and the relatives and dependents of any of these categories.
 All of those persons are protected by this policy.